Pear0/rustos/README.md

 # RustOS

-This OS started as a class project for [CS 3210](https://tc.gts3.org/cs3210/2020/spring/info.html) at Georgia Tech, but I have continued developing new futures.
+This OS started as a class project for [CS 3210](https://tc.gts3.org/cs3210/2020/spring/info.html) at Georgia Tech, but I have continued developing new features.

 Class Pieces:
 * Bootloader